Gary McCausland, presenter of Channel Five's 'How to be a property developer', reveals his top 10 tips for buyers eyeing renovation projects.

 Don't even bid until you have seen what everyone else is doing and put your first bid in at going twice.
 Only the last bidder ever wins at an auction.
 If the bidding doesn't reach the reserve price, try and negotiate with the seller afterwards.
 The property wouldn't be at an auction in the first place if they weren't very keen to sell.

 Find out more in our guide, How to buy a property at auction.

 Always have in mind who you are aiming to sell to once you have refurbished your property.
 If you plan to rent or sell to students, there is no point in spending a fortune on the highest quality fittings, but a professional couple may expect more.
 If it is a family home, think about the décor.
 And importantly, it isn't about your taste, it is about what would appeal to the type of person who is going to buy it.

 Remember, property developing isn't like cooking a recipe from a Jamie Oliver book.
-It's much, much more important and difficult, and if you get it wrong, it could potentially leave you broke for the rest of your life, or even bankrupt.
+It's much, much more important and difficult.
+If you get it wrong, it could potentially leave you broke, or even bankrupt.
 Dabble in this game at your peril.

 Everyone seems to think they are property developers these days just because their house has gone up almost automatically in value in a rising market.
 My advice - get real.
 Property developing means adding value and developing value, not just sitting back and waiting for the market to rise.
 There are so many pitfalls.